grqphical/grqphical/README.md

 I am a student from British Columbia, Canada who codes in his spare time.
 After I finish school, I want to become either a backend developer or work in the field of AI

-- 📚 Currently a student
+- 📚 Currently a student at Simon Fraser University studying Computer Science

 - ⚡ In my free time I play video games, practice martial arts and watch hockey (Go Canucks Go)